Policy Details Page

 - The student is determined through a reevaluation to no longer be eligible for special education;

 - The student has met the district’s high school graduation requirements;

 - The student has reached age 21.
 A special education student whose 21st birthday occurs after August 31, shall continue to be eligible for special education and any necessary related services for the remainder of the school year; or

-- The student no longer receives special education services based upon a parent’s written revocation of services.
+- The student no longer receives special education services based upon a guardian’s written revocation of services.

 When a special education student is expected to graduate prior to age 21, or when graduation is part of the transition plan, the IEP team will document a student’s progress towards achieving course credits towards graduation on the transition portion of the IEP.
-The district will provide prior written notice to parents and adult students that the student is expected to graduate and will no longer be eligible for special education services.
-The district will also provide the parents and students with a summary of academic achievement and functional performance and recommendations to assist the student with postsecondary goals.
+The District will provide prior written notice to guardians and adult students that the student is expected to graduate and will no longer be eligible for special education services.
+The District will also provide the guardians and students with a summary of academic achievement and functional performance and recommendations to assist the student with postsecondary goals.

 Each person conducting an assessment of the student will specify the procedures and instruments used and their results and the significance of findings related to the student’s instructional program, including a specification of the factors interfering with performance and the special education and related services needed.

 The evaluation group will determine who is most appropriate to develop the evaluation report reflecting the evaluation information.
 This will be completed before the conclusion of the evaluation period and will, at a minimum:

 1. Identify the disability which requires special education and related services, if a disability exists;

 2. Discuss assessments and review data supporting conclusions regarding eligibility;